JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ### Basics

-Basically converting of amounts into other currencies is based on the concept of +MonetaryOperator+, which transforms an amount into another amount (of the same implementation type).
-A conversion hereby is based on +ExchangeRate+ that defines the transformation between amount A in currency Ca to amount B in currency Cb.
+Basically converting of amounts into other currencies is based on the concept of `MonetaryOperator`, which transforms an amount into another amount (of the same implementation type).
+A conversion hereby is based on `ExchangeRate` that defines the transformation between amount A in currency Ca to amount B in currency Cb.

-Hereby exchange rates can be accessed through an instanceof +ExchangeRateProvider+, which can be accessed from the +MonetaryConversions+ singleton:
+Hereby exchange rates can be accessed through an instanceof `ExchangeRateProvider`, which can be accessed from the `MonetaryConversions` singleton:

-_Access an +ExchangeRateProvider+ and get an +ExchangeRate+_
+_Access an `ExchangeRateProvider` and get an `ExchangeRate`_
 ```java
 ExchangeRateProvider rateProvider = MonetaryConversions.getExchangeRateProvider("IMF");
 ExchangeRate chfToUsdRate = rateProvider.getExchangeRate("CHF", "USD");